objectively, with the help of crossing things out.

 There are some famous people from Old Bridge.
 Singer and actress Colleen "Vitamin C" Fitzpatrick, Clerks actor Brian O'Halloran and Pulitzer Prize-winning novelist Junot Diaz are all 1987 graduates of Cedar Ridge.
 Actor Ken Leung is a 1988 graduate of Madison Central.
 Jodi Lyn O'Keefe of The Vampire Diaries is a 1996 graduate of OBHS.
 And Laurie Hernandez, who was part of the U.S. women's gymnastics team that won the all-around Gold Medal at the recent Olympics in Rio de Janeiro, Brazil, is an OBHS student.

 Then there's the soccer-playing brothers, R.J.
 Allen of New York City FC and Brandon Allen of the New York Red Bulls.
 But they went to St. Joseph's High School in Metuchen, not to OBHS.
+(I have separate issues with that school, which don't matter here.)
+But, as far as I can tell, no Madison, Cedar Ridge or Old Bridge athlete has ever made the major leagues in any sport.

 There are 2 Madison Central High Schools in America today: One is in Kentucky, the other in Mississippi.
 There are 3 Cedar Ridge High Schools: In Arkansas, North Carolina and Texas.
 But the combined school is the only one in the country named Old Bridge.